ramlal-01/track2crack/client/src/components/Core/README.md

   - Yes/No knowledge assessment
   - Learning resources display
   - Quiz initiation
-  - Bookmark and reminder functionality
   - Mobile-responsive layout (stacked on mobile, side-by-side on desktop)
   - Score display card
+  - **Compact design**: Reduced padding and spacing for minimal height usage
+  - **Streamlined interface**: No bookmark or reminder functionality

 ### 3. **FilterControls.jsx**
 - **Purpose**: Manages filtering and search functionality
 - **Features**:
   - Filter tabs (All, Important, Other, Bookmarked, Remind)
-  - "Completed Only" checkbox
   - Search input with icon
+  - **Dual Layout System**:
-  - Mobile-responsive layout with abbreviated labels on small screens
+    - Mobile: Grid layout (3 cols on mobile, 5 on tablet) with abbreviated labels
+    - Desktop: Original horizontal flex layout with full labels
+  - No "Completed Only" filter as requested
   - Dark mode support

 ### 4. **TopicsTable.jsx**